armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to check download authenticity?

-All our images are digitally signed and therefore it's possible to check theirs authentication.
-You need to unzip the download package and issue those commands (Linux):
+All our images are digitally signed and therefore it's possible to check their authenticity.
+You need to unzip the download package and issue those commands (Linux/macOS, you might need to install dependencies first, eg. `apt-get install gnupg p7zip` on Debian/Ubuntu or `brew install gnupg p7zip` on macOS):

-	# download dependencies
-	apt-get install gnupg p7zip

 	# download public key from the database
 	gpg --keyserver pgp.mit.edu --recv-key DF00FAF1C577104B50BF1D0093D6889F9F0E78D5